rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

 The `data` contains four datafiles with which you can create two versions of adventure:

-- `TinyRooms.txt` and `TinyItems.txt` together are the smallest adventure game, consisting of 3 rooms and 2 items.
-Great for starting out with!
+- `TinyRooms.txt` is the smallest adventure game, consisting of 3 rooms.
+Useful for testing purposes.

-- `SmallRooms.txt` and `SmallItems.txt` are a bit larger and include more advanced interactions.
+- `SmallRooms.txt` is a bit larger and includes more advanced interactions.

 ### `adventure.py`